jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Download Albums from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed in Mode 'Download Albums from Immich Photos'.
+- From version 3.0.0 onwards, the Tool has a feature to 'Download Albums from Immich Photos'.
 - If you configure properly the file 'Config.ini' and execute this Mode, the Tool will connect to Immich Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder <OUTPUT_FOLDER> given by the argument '-o, --output-folder <OUTPUT_FOLDER>' (mandatory argument for this mode).
 - To download ALL Albums use 'ALL' as <ALBUMS_NAME>.
 - To download all albums mathing any pattern you can use patterns in <ALBUMS_NAME>, i.e: --immich-download-albums 'dron*' to download all albums starting with the word 'dron' followed by other(s) words.